rawattanay/TM_WEB-ROCK/README.md

 </servlet-mapping>
 ```

-#  Mapping up the Services class & url pattern(according to user) that provides all the services user has annoted or marked, here
-#  url-Pattern :/schoolService  and class provided 'com.thinking.machines.webrock.TMWebRock'
+#  Mapping up the Services of classes to url pattern(custom) that provides all the services, here url-Pattern :/schoolService ,class provided: 'com.thinking.machines.webrock.TMWebRock'

 ```
 <servlet>